xiaoge26/tp/docs/DeveloperGuide.md

 ## Summary of overall architecture

-The application follows a simplified MVC architecture, where the Model is the `Storage` class, View is the `UI` class and the controller is the `parser` class and makes use of the command-line interface (CLI) where the user interacts with the program through the command-line prompt.
-The main class responsible for the CLI interaction is in the `BankWithUs` class that uses the `UI` class to interact with the user and the `Parser` class to "route" and deal with commands as appropriate.
+The application follows a simplified MVC architecture, where the Model is the `Storage` class, View is the `Ui` class and the controller is the `Parser` class and makes use of the command-line interface (CLI) where the user interacts with the program through the command-line prompt.
+The main class responsible for the CLI interaction is in the `BankWithUs` class that uses the `Ui` class to interact with the user and the `Parser` class to "route" and deal with commands as appropriate.
-The `bankWithUS` class contains a loop that continuously prompts the user for commands and then executes the corresponding action.
+The `BankWithUS` class contains a loop that continuously prompts the user for commands and then executes the corresponding action using the `Parser` class.

 The AccountList class is responsible for managing a list of Account objects.
 The Account class represents individual user accounts, and it contains attributes such as account number, balance, and savings goal.
 It